-In terms of SANS 121 (ISO 1461:2009), Hot Dip Galvanized Steel may be renovated (repaired) by either zinc metal thermal spraying, zinc rich epoxy (Galvpatch) or a suitable zinc rich paint, provided that the repaired surface achieves a coating thickness of 100μm.
+Following SANS 121 (ISO 1461) section 6.3, hot-dip galvanized (HDG) steel may be renovated (repaired) by zinc metal thermal spraying, zinc-rich epoxy (Galvpatch®) or a suitable zinc-rich paint, provided that the repaired surface achieves a minimum coating thickness of 100μm or is equal to the thickness of the surrounding HDG coating.

 When repairs are considered necessary due to site modifications, mechanical damage and small uncoated areas, such renovations shall not exceed 0.5% of the total area of a component and each individual repair area shall not exceed 10cm2.
-If uncoated areas are larger, the article containing such area shall be re-galvanized unless otherwise agreed between the purchaser and the galvanizer.
-As a practical guideline individual repairs should be limited to the approximate size of that covered by a R5 coin.
+If uncoated areas are larger, the article containing such area shall be re-galvanised unless otherwise agreed between the purchaser and the galvanizer.
+As a practical guideline, individual repairs should be limited to the approximate area of that covered by two R5 coins side-by-side.

-Depending on site locations and contract size, with the limited availability of metal spraying equipment, repairs using zinc rich epoxy or zinc rich paint have generally become the method of choice.
-Generally, the required repair coating thickness (specification 100μm) can be achieved using zinc thermal spray or zinc rich epoxy by way of a single application.
-Should a suitable zinc rich paint be employed, it is usual that a series of multiple applications will be required to achieve the specified coating thickness.
+Depending on site locations and contract size, with the limited availability of metal spraying equipment, repairs using zinc-rich epoxy or zinc-rich paint have generally become the method of choice.
+Generally, the required repair coating thickness specification (100μm) can be achieved using zinc thermal spray or zinc-rich epoxy by way of a single application.
+Should a suitable zinc-rich paint be employed, it is usual that a series of multiple applications will be required to achieve the specified coating thickness.